kushal-10/inventory-dynamics/README.md

 For more in-depth documentation, please refer to the [documentation](https://inventory-optimization.readthedocs.io/en/latest/).

+## Contribution

+We welcome contributions of all kinds!
+To get started, please see our [contribution guide](CONTRIBUTING.md).

 ## Papers using `idinn`

 * Böttcher, Lucas, Thomas Asikis, and Ioannis Fragkos.
 "Control of Dual-Sourcing Inventory Systems Using Recurrent Neural Networks."
 [INFORMS Journal on Computing](https://pubsonline.informs.org/doi/abs/10.1287/ijoc.2022.0136) 35.6 (2023): 1308-1328.